 “Everyone who had read [‘Being and Time’] and did not overlook the wood for the trees could see the kinship in temper and direction between Heidegger’s thought and the Nazis.
 What was the practical, that is to say serious meaning of the contempt for reasonableness and the praise of resoluteness which permeated the work except to encourage that extremist movement?”
 (Strauss, ‘An Introduction to Heideggerian Existentialism’ (1956))

 What about anti-semitism?
 It is not explicit in work published by Heidegger in his lifetime.
 Instead, it is embedded and implicit in that work, and we see explicit confirmation of it in writings released by Heidegger’s family following his death (and not all of this material has been released).
-For instance, in ‘Being and Time’, ‘being’ is given meaning by our ‘equipment’—the ‘ready-to-hand’ things we make use of to live our lives—and Heidegger says that there is not “an equipment” but “a totality of equipment” (SZ ¶15).
+For example, in ‘Being and Time’, ‘being’ is given meaning by our ‘equipment’—the ‘ready-to-hand’ things we make use of to live our lives—and Heidegger says that there is not “an equipment” but “a totality of equipment” (SZ ¶15).
 He does not have to make this leap, but he does.
 If Heidegger had stopped with ‘an equipment’—that is, with a relativist understanding of it—we might think of him as a pioneer content externalist and nothing more.
 But he does not stop.
 He says that our equipment is connected; it is a single network of ready-to-hand equipment.
 This network he first temporalises, then historicises; it becomes a culture of ready-to-hand equipment; a heritage of established usages and possibilities.
 In coming to understand our situation with respect to this heritage and our own temporal finitude, and in choosing from the possibilities that still lie within this heritage, all the while facing death—squarely facing it, since it is the source of our resolve—we acquire authenticity.
 Implicitly, not everyone can do this.
 Culturally disconnected people cannot do this.
 In particular, for Heidegger, Jewish people—or, to use another anti-semitic trope, rootless people—cannot do this.
 For Heidegger, the being of Jewish people is a lesser kind of being.
 Where is the confirmation of this?
 In the immediate post-war period Heidegger writes of the holocaust (I take the quotation from Faye (2009)):

 “Hundreds of thousands die en masse.
 Do they die?
 They perish.
 They are put down.
 Do they die?
 They become supply pieces for stock in the fabrication of corpses.
 Do they die?
 They are liquidated unnoticed in death camps.
 And also, without such—millions in China sunken in poverty perish from hunger.
 But to die means to carry out death in its essence. … Only those who can die are mortals in the apposite sense of the word.”
 (Heidegger, Bremer und Freiburger Vorträge (1949), GA 79, 56)